 Finally, with the introduction of the new Nikon D3200 DSLR, beginners and hobbyists are able to join the celebration of 2012 being a banner year for new digital photography equipment.
+Many features are similar to Nikon D3300 camera.

 Read real customer reviews of the Nikon D3200 DSLR here.